ZML Concepts

 Fetch the returned model output from accelerator into host memory, and finally present it to the user.

-When all user inputs have been processed, free the executable resources and the associated weights.
+When all user inputs have been processed, free the executable resources, weights and inputs.

 Some details:

-Note that the compilation and weight loading steps are both bottlenecks to your model startup time, but they can be done in parallel.
-ZML provides asynchronous primitives to make that easy.
+Note that the compilation and weight loading steps are both bottlenecks to your model startup time, but they can be done in parallel thanks to Zig's std.Io interface.

 The accelerator is typically a GPU, but can be another chip, or even the CPU itself, churning vector instructions.